 Opposite Ends of The Spectrum

 Psychology is considered a science.
 There is research and studies and numbers and stats to consider.
-The emphasis is on proving something and generating data in order to understand human experience.
+The emphasis is on proving something and generating data in order to understand the human experience.

 Religious Studies, depending on where you focus, is much more abstract, without much physical evidence, and has very little to do with numbers and data.
 Well, at least this was true for me as I chose courses more focused on Spirituality as opposed to the history of Religion or the state of the Church in our society.

 People used to ask me “What are you going to do with that degree?”
 In other words, how would this benefit me vocationally?
 I could never answer that question.
 And I still don’t have a solid response.
 What I can say is it was important to me to follow my curiosity and to follow the path which held the most passion and interest for me.
 I knew somehow this combination of learning was a way of honoring what I already knew and what I wanted to learn.
-And I knew it was related to my desire to be of Service in the world.
+And I knew it was related to my desire to be of Service to the world.

 And you know what?
 I have drawn on the learning I gained through my studies in Psychology and Religious Studies, coupled with my background in Developmental Services to create the foundation of what is now the Conscious Service Approach.